PlaygroundServers/MVS-Desert/README.md

 **Note:** You must install ModularVestSystem along side this mod to work.

 ## Contributions
-This version of the MVS-Desert mod was developed by [tluth001](https://github.com/tluth001) and [RedFalconKen](https://github.com/RedFalconKen) using the latest DayZ Patch.
+This version of the Desert Camo for Modular Vest System mod was developed by [tluth001](https://github.com/tluth001) and [RedFalconKen](https://github.com/RedFalconKen) using the latest DayZ Patch.

-## About MVS-Desert
+## About Desert Camo for Modular Vest System

 <br><sup>Updated **August 2021**</sup>